-Our careers programme includes employer engagement days, career guidance activities (group work and individual interviews), information and research activities (through the PSHE curriculum), work related learning and individual planning activities.
+Our careers programme includes employer engagement days, work experience, information and research activities (through the PSHE curriculum), work related learning and individual planning activities.
 Other focused events, e.g. college taster days, careers fairs, mock-interview days, assemblies and presentations are provided.

 Further details of our updated careers programme can be found here.